splunk-soar-connectors/cybereason/release_notes/unreleased.md

 **Unreleased**
-* Added polling for EPP Malops along with EDR Malops
+* Added Check Box to let the user choose to poll for EPP/Detection Malops